isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2008-08-17-national-day-rally-2008-speech-by-prime-minister.md

 **Our Economy**

-1. Start by talking about the economy
+1. Start by talking about the economy.

 * a.
 Have not done so in detail in the last few years
 * b.
 Economy was doing well, so focused on social issues, e.g. income gap and ageing population